vitiral/artifact/reqs/core/settings.rst

 [SPC-settings-resolve]
 text = '''
-Because artifact_paths determine the locations that will be used to search for .rsk files, and the .rsk files contain more settings that contain locations, the `artifact_paths` variable has to be analyzed *before* other variables are.
+Because artifact_paths determine the locations that will be used to search for .rst files, and the .rst files contain more settings that contain locations, the `artifact_paths` variable has to be analyzed *before* other variables are.

 This means three things: